 Pucallpa, near the

 The specific location of the Scalpel At The Cross medical ministry is the city of Pucallpa, which lies in the Department of Ucayali near the western border of Brazil.
-This burgeoning town is now home to nearly 300,000 Peruvians.
+This burgeoning town is now home to over 300,000 Peruvians.
 In contrast to Lima, which does have modern, colonial areas, this jungle town is a continuous maze of cramped, subsistence housing and dusty, open-air markets.
 Mototaxis are the main method of transportation and these motorized carriages bump and wind through the unpaved and pot-holed streets along with a few cars and large freight-type trucks.